sajibkhansk/My-Data-Analysis-Projects/RFM/README.md

 | Australian Collectables, Ltd| 64591         | 3         | -22     |
 | ........................  | .......       | ....        | ...    |

+**This SQL code creates a view named RFM_SEGMENT, which calculates the RFM (Recency, Frequency, Monetary) scores and combines them into a single RFM category combination for each customer.**
 ```sql
 CREATE VIEW RFM_SEGMENT AS
 WITH RFM_INITIAL_CALC AS (